 3. It is very low priced.

 4. They can be moved from one place to another because of their minimal size and light-weight.
-You can even take it with you at work and repair that hole in your jacket.
+You can even take it with you to work and repair that hole in your jacket.

 5. It has a lot of patterns – whether you want to stitch in a zig-zag style or not.